aica-technology/api/docs/docs/concepts/05-building-blocks/03-components.md

 ## Predicates

-Components declare and broadcast key internal states as predicate messages, which are used by the dynamic state engine to trigger events.
+Components declare and broadcast key internal states as predicate messages, which are used by the Dynamic State Engine to trigger events.
 Refer to [Events](./02-events.md) for more information.

 ## Services

 Components can provide service endpoints to trigger specific behaviors on demand.
-For compatibility with the application syntax and the dynamic state engine, the component service are limited to one of two request types:
+For compatibility with the application syntax and the Dynamic State Engine, the component service are limited to one of two request types:

 - Service request with no payload
 - Service request with a string payload

-The service response object for both types contains an execution status and message and is automatically handled by the dynamic state engine.
+The service response object for both types contains an execution status and message and is automatically handled by the Dynamic State Engine.